Consumer Attitudes on Artisanal Gold Mining

 Our initial hypothesis was that respondents and the average consumer had limited or cursory knowledge about mining in general and specifically about artisanal mining.
 Thus, we educated respondents throughout the survey on gold mining after first getting a baseline of their understanding and involvement with jewelry and shopping habits.

-Finally, we defined ASM Certified Responsible Gold then asked respondents to weigh in on whether they would pay more for it and what they would choose if given a choice.
-For the purposes of this study, ASM certified responsible gold was defined as gold from artisanal and small-scale gold mines that adhere to environmental, social, and economic standards, which are audited by an independent third-party.
+Finally, we defined ASM Certified Responsible Gold and then asked respondents to weigh in on whether they would pay more for it and what they would choose if given a choice.
+For the purposes of this study, ASM-certified responsible gold was defined as gold from artisanal and small-scale gold mines that adhere to environmental, social, and economic standards, which are audited by an independent third party.

 Shopping Habits